 After 10 minutes I admitted that we needed to take him to the ER.
 And we were lucky.
 Although we are living in Spain, our province at the time had seen relatively few COVID cases.
 So within minutes, Solo had 4 doctors fussing over him in an empty pediatric ward, and collectively they decided to glue his cut.
 Literally the best outcome for all concerned.

 Trust me on this, GLUE is the way to go.
-Staples or stitches usually require a local anesthetic with negligible effect (as the observant parent) and result in the repair feeling worse than the injury itself.
+Staples or stitches usually require a local anaesthetic with negligible effect (as the observant parent) and result in the repair feeling way worse than the injury itself.